salesforce/rules_spring/examples/README.md

 Navigate into our examples directories:

 - [Hello World](helloworld): bare bones example
 - [Demo App](demoapp): demonstrates how to use various features in the rule

+There is also a Kotlin example, which is kept in a separate branch in this repository:

+- [KotlinApp](https://github.com/salesforce/rules_spring/tree/examples_kotlin) shows how to use Kotlin with Spring Boot